AppAndFlow/s-express/README.md

 ## Features

 - **Generates OpenApi documentation at runtime in .yaml, .json and .md**
-- **Handles async error globally out of the box**
+- **Handles async errors globally out of the box**
 - **Provides a simple wrapper around Error**
 - **Fully backward compatible with exppres.js**
-- **Enforce json response akaa contentType: application/json** It's basically express.js with a bit more suggar and opiniated stuff.
+- **Enforce json response aka contentType: application/json**

+It's basically express.js with a bit more suggar and opinionated stuff.

 ### APIs